bit-hack/nomad-docs/nomad-design-doc.md

 Rally points can also be placed on the map which will cause all units in their circle of influence to move to their location.

+Another import aspect of any battle is each players arsenal of spells and their offensive and defensive capabilities.

 > Rally points should have some kind of associated cost perhaps